Homechurch leadership.change.star wars: myth, fandom, and the reality of leading people who love...

 • Change the service time and someone grieves like you canceled Christmas.

-• Swap the carpet color and suddenly you’re “compromising the gospel.”
+• Swap the carpet color and somehow you’re “compromising the gospel.”

 • Introduce a new song and half the room acts like you crossed over to the Dark Side.